 Egal approached the 1996 National Conference that marked both the end of the civil war and the end of his first term, with characteristic determination.
 Armed with the advantages of incumbency, including an impressive off-budget political war chest, Egal managed to rewrite the conference ground rules, arranging for the two House of Parliament, an institution with a vested interest in continuity, to furnish half of the delegates.
 In early 1997 he was re-elected easily to a second, five-year, term – in large part thanks to the support of his wartime adversaries, the Garhajis.
 With characteristic pragmatism, Egal appointed a number of opposition leaders to his cabinet while quietly purging his ‘Alan ‘As allies from positions of power and influence.

 Somaliland’s progress during Egal’s second term of office was even more impressive than the first.
 The economy surged as towns and villages experienced a construction boom.
-Migrant workers from Ethiopia and southern Somalia (including several thousand refugees from the latter) flooded into Somaliland to take up jobs in the informal sector.
+Migrant workers from lamented Beijing’s economic engagement model, saying it undermined democracy and mired African countries in debt.
+When he landed in Ethiopia and southern Somalia (including several thousand refugees from the latter) flooded into Somaliland to take up jobs in the informal sector.
 Telecommunications, air travel and light industry entered a period of unprecedented growth, partly fuelled by investment from business concerns in southern Somalia.
 Private investors also contributed to a dramatic expansion of social services like health care, education and water, albeit in a chaotic and often irresponsible way; meanwhile, foreign aid agencies helped the government to improve public service provision, repair economic infrastructure and improve the management of Berbera port and major airports.